Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-docker.md

    - **Username:** `superadmin`
    - **Password:** `kwsuperadmin123$$` (for Klaw releases 2.5.0 and older)
    - **Password:** `welcometoklaw` (starting from the Klaw 2.6.0 release)
+   - **Password:** Set using the `KLAW_SUPERADMIN_DEFAULT_PASSWORD` property in the Docker Compose file.
+Starting with Klaw 2.10.0, users must define their own superadmin password by setting this property in the Docker YAML file

    Recommend you change the default credentials before running Klaw in your application.